To the central content area

 (13) Publicly offered companies that have obtained a letter of opinion from the central competent authority proving the identity of the respective applicant as a technology company and stating the success of its product or technology development and marketability shall not be subject to the restrictions under Item 3.
 However, shareholders holding not less than 5% of the shares, and those providing patent rights or technical know-how as capital contribution, holding a position in the company, and holding not less than 0.5% of the total issued shares or 100,000 or more shares of the company at the time of application for trading on the TPEx shall carry out matters relating to placement of their shares in central custody according to Item 5.

-Under the TPEx trading system, stocks may be traded via over-the-counter negotiation or via TPEx automated trade matching system which has the following features:
+In the TPEx trading system, stocks may be traded via the over-the-counter negotiation or via the TPEx automated trade matching system which offers the following features:

-2. The disclosure of stock quotes is highly transparent on TPEx.
-The TPEx system also discloses the volumes of best asks and bids without being subject to the two up/down tick rule.
+2. The disclosure of stock quotes is highly transparent on the TPEx.
+Simultaneously, the TPEx system provides information on the best 5 bid/ask prices and volumes.

 Trading Methods: